 Filing for a permanent restraining order is a lengthy legal process.
-It is a two step-dance.
-First you must obtain a Temporary Restraining Order.
-Next there is a permanent Restraining Order hearing known as an evidentiary hearing where witnesses can be called.
+It is for two step-dances.
+First, you must obtain a Temporary Restraining Order.
+Next, there is a permanent Restraining Order hearing known as an evidentiary hearing where witnesses can be called.
 I suggest the following checklist when filing for a Restraining Order.

 - Draft the necessary court documents and requesting a Temporary Restraining Order.
 These forms include but are not limited to, DV-100, DV-101, DV-105, DV-108, DV-109, DV-110, DV-140, and an Affidavit of Ex Parte Notice.
 You will want to make sure you are familiar with the DV-120 form (to serve on the other party) as well as the Reissuance forms (DV-115/116) and Order After Hearing (DV-130).
 WARNING: Other forms may be required given the circumstances of your case.
 Make at least three copies of the documents before taking them to court.
 One for the court, one for you, and one to serve on the restrained person.
 The content of the TRO documents is very important.
 At the TRO hearing, the court will generally just read your moving papers and decide based on the contents whether to grant the TRO or deny it.

 - Once the proper legal documents are executed.
 You need to determine what day you are attending court.
 Timing is very important to the granting of a TRO.
 For example, if your boyfriend slapped your face six months ago and you are now broke up with no reoccurrence of domestic violence, the TRO might be denied.
 Once the documents are executed and you know what day you are attending court, you must determine what type of notice to provide to the other party if any at all.